JesseDev3/RHEL9/README.md

 # Before we begin
-- Tools and Features do NOT have to be installed on the same server for communication
+- Tools and Features do not have to be installed on the same server for communication
 - Java may not be best suited since RHEL9 seems to be geared more for container and hybrid cloud management
 - Personal preferences:
 - Certain bookmarks for certain browsers